jkoganem/Teaching-Differential-Equations-21260/README.md

 ---

 ### 4.3.
-Google Colab: Cloud-based environment for Jupyter Notebooks
+Google Colab: Cloud-based Environment for Jupyter Notebooks

 If you prefer a **cloud-based** environment (no local installs):